An international research activity of state-of-the-art experimental laboratories

 Dr Denis Sanikov is Deputy Director for Engineering at Skoltech.
 He is currently working on polariton lattices in organic microcavities towards room temperature polariton simulators in collaboration with IBM and the University of Sheffield.

-Dr Tamsin Cookson completed her PhD on polariton condensation in novel organic materials and polariton graphs for polariton simulators at the University of Southampton.
-Since 2021, she's a junior scientist at Skoltech.
+Dr Tamsin Cookson is a Research scientist at Skoltech since 2021.
+She completed her PhD on polariton condensation in novel organic materials and polariton graphs for polariton simulators at the University of Southampton.

 Dr. Dmitriy Dovzhenko is a Research Fellow at the Hybrid Photonics Laboratory at the University of Southampton.
 He is currently working on strong light-matter coupling in a tuneable open microcavity system.

-Kirill Sitnik completed his research internship on developing and characterising a setup for time-resolved photoluminescence excitation and is currently pursuing his PhD on organic polaritonics at Skoltech, under the supervision of Prof. Lagoudakis.
+Kirill Sitnik is currently pursuing his PhD on organic polaritonics at Skoltech, under the supervision of Prof. Lagoudakis.
+He earlier completed his research internship on developing and characterising a setup for time-resolved photoluminescence excitation.

 Nicky Brooks is administrative assistant to Prof Lagoudakis at Southampton University.